monkeyio344/captain/README.md

 2. **Main Content** (from `README.md.in`)
 3. **Footer** (with license information)

-### Custom Header and Footer
+### Header and Footer Templates

-To customize the README header and footer templates project-wide, create a `.config/captain/readme-templates` directory at your workspace root with custom templates:
+Captain looks for header and footer templates in `.config/captain/readme-templates/`:

 ```bash
 .config/captain/readme-templates/
 ├── readme-header.md
 └── readme-footer.md
 ```

+These are prepended/appended to every generated `README.md`.
+If not present, no header or footer is added.

 **Header Template Example** (`readme-header.md`):